 Better Light Day and Night

-The semi-translucent covers on a Fast Cover building allow for a tremendous amount of natural light to pass through to the interior of the building, while block much of the UV rays of natural sunlight.
+The semi-translucent covers on a Fast Cover building allow for a tremendous amount of natural light to pass through to the interior of the building, while blocking much of the UV rays of natural sunlight.
 Daytime lighting fills every inch of

 the building and eliminates shadowy areas.
 At night, the bright white underside of the covers helps to spread artificial light throughout the building, often with a lower energy requirement and few light fixtures than a non-fabric building.
 This means in the short days of our winter months it is less expensive to extend the lighting period within the building.

 Properly designed livestock barns should promote good fresh air exchange.
 A Fast Cover fabric building is designed with a ceiling height resulting in a large air volume inside the building.
 With properly placed exhaust vents, the warm moist air common in animal housing buildings will rise upwards and be exhausted out the vents.
 Cooler, fresher air is drawn in from below in what is known as the venturi effect and helps to reduce the air borne pathogens in the building air.

 A building with walls constructed of metal brick or wood can often be noisy inside with all sounds of machinery operations or other noises echoing off the walls.
 In a Fast Cover building, sounds do not echo and are dampened

 by the fabric walls and roof cover.
 This quiet, hushed atmosphere is also easier on people working within the building making it easier to communicate over distances within the building.
 Buildings with metal roofs can also be quite noisy during rain storms with a metallic “ping” sound from every rain drop and a deafening sound during a hail storm which can be quite upsetting to many animals.
 Rain makes a quiet hushed sound and hail bounces off without a clang.